Global Outbreak Alert and Response Network: Partners

 GOARN has grown to now have over 600 partners in the form of public health institutions, networks, laboratories, and United Nations and non-governmental organizations.
 Technical institutions, networks, and organizations that have the ability to improve GOARN's capabilities are eligible for partnership.
 Through its partners, GOARN is staffed by a variety of individuals who specialize in public health, such as "doctors, nurses, infection control specialists, logisticians, laboratory specialists; communication, anthropology and social mobilization experts, emergency management and public health professionals among others."

 As its biggest partner, WHO plays a large role in GOARN.
 Alongside coordinating its resources to combat outbreaks, WHO provides much of the staffing and assistance for GOARN, though as will be covered later, does not fund GOARN directly.
 Since the network is primarily led by the WHO, there is some uncertainty as to whether WHO should be considered a partner in GOARN or if the network should be considered a WHO initiative.

-Another notable partner is the Center for Disease Control, which sends technical resources and staff to GOARN.
+Another notable partner is the Centers for Disease Control, which sends technical resources and staff to GOARN.
 The CDC also has a history of resource sharing and cooperation with WHO in order to combat disease.